uranusjr/pyem/README.rst

 PyEM sets environment variables ``VIRTUAL_ENV`` and ``PATH``, and hand off control to ``subprocess`` for the command specified.
-This is enough to trick a lot of Python project tools, including the `Python launcher`_, Poetry_, and Pipenv_.
+This is enough to trick a lot of Python project tools, including `Python launcher`_, Poetry_, and Pipenv_.
+Python interpreters with ``venv`` support (e.g. CPython 3.3 or later) should also integrate seamlessly.

 .. _Poetry: https://poetry.eustace.io
 .. _Pipenv: https://github.com/pypa/pipenv